mariachiaramnc/statistical-inference-project/README.md

 - dataset with code for creating the .txt file
 - code for data analysis

-Dataset: OCSE PISA survey data available on the [OECD website](https://www.oecd.org/pisa/data/)
+Dataset: OECD PISA 2022 survey data available on the [OECD website](https://www.oecd.org/pisa/data/)

 Tools Used:
 - data visualization